LFDT-web3j/governance/Web3j Technical Charter Final 03-12-2025.md

-**Technical Charter (the “Charter”) for Hyperledger Web3j a Series of LF Projects, LLC**
+**Technical Charter (the “Charter”) for Web3j a Series of LF Projects, LLC**

 **Adopted August 29, 2024**

+**Amended March 12, 2025**

-This Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the Hyperledger Web3j open source project, which has been established as Hyperledger Web3j a Series of LF Projects, LLC (the “Project”).
+This Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the Web3j open source project, which has been established as Web3j a Series of LF Projects, LLC (the “Project”).
 LF Projects, LLC (“LF Projects”) is a Delaware series limited liability company.
 All contributors (including committers, maintainers, and other technical positions) and other participants in the Project (collectively, “Collaborators”) must comply with the terms of this Charter.

 1. **Mission and Scope of the Project**